From BR Bullpen

 Biographical Information

 A chunky righthander who flew airplanes and sometimes played the organ during Detroit Tigers games, Denny McLain was arguably the American League's best pitcher from 1965 to 1969.
 He went 31-6 in 1968 and followed up with 24-9 record the next year (1969).
 A fierce competitor, McLain is the last pitcher to win 30 games in a season — 32 including a World Series victory.
 While doing so, he compiled 28 complete games, and a 1.96 ERA despite logging an incredible 336 innings pitched.
-However, his career ERA+ doesn't come close to making the top 100 all-time season list.
+Though detractors point out that his career ERA+ doesn't come close to making the top 100 all-time season list, some of this can likely be attributed to the fact that he pitched every fourth day, deep into games, and had a sore arm throughout much of his ML career.

 He was originally signed by the Chicago White Sox organization, but they were unable to protect him in the minor league draft and the Tigers obtained him in 1963.
 The White Sox opted to protect Dave DeBusschere, another young pitcher, who went on to a great Hall of Fame career... in basketball.